jerydam/faucetdrop/V2/README.md

 ## 🌟 Why This Platform Matters

 Managing community engagement onchain is complex.
-FaucetDrops solves this by letting you:
+FaucetDrops solves this by letting you:-

 * ✅ **Create Token Faucets** — Distribute ETH or tokens to specific audiences
 * ✅ **Design Gamified Quests** — Build multi-stage campaigns with tasks and rewards